RegioneER/rer.bandi/README.rst

 Recipients vocabulary
 ---------------------

-This information is taken from a property in portal_properties:
+This information is taken from a property in control panel "Bandi Settings" (default_destinatari_bandi):

-    portal_properties.rer_bandi_settings.destinatari_bandi

 If the property is empty, the item use a default list of values: